A Place of Their Own

 home at noon and go out begging.

-To once again have land of their of their own would be a reason to dance: food to eat and
+Photo: to once again have land of their of their own is a reason to dance: even in their

 Goal: to purchase 3 hectares (about 7.5 acres).
 It would be owned and worked cooperatively

 Cost: $7500 every $1 buys about a square yard of land

 High school girls in NCP's partner areas in rural Malawi have to travel a distance to get to school, as most